finqware/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Finqware uses API keys to allow access to the API.
+You can register for a test API key [here](https://www.finqware.com/joinalpha).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:

-`Authorization: meowmeowmeow`
+`Authorization: test`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>test</code> with your personal API key.
 </aside>

 # Kittens